idkfelix/year12/Maths/Matrices.md

 $$
 ## Communication Matrices
 - Communication matrices, denoted as $C$, are a square binary matrices where each $1$ represent a connection in a communication system between row and column.
-- These square matrices are generally symmetrically adjacent (drawing a line of symmetry along the leading diagonal) unless the communication is not mutual.
+- These square matrices are generally symmetrically adjacent (drawing a line of symmetry along the leading diagonal).
 - **One-step** communication links are a direct connection between two points represented by a singe $1$ in a communications matrix.
 $$
 \large